Hate crowds, love cons? Here's how I cope

 No, it's just me trying to go to a comics convention.

-For whatever reason, my love of a one-stop shop for celebrating pop culture franchises I adore is countered by severe anxiety and a near fear of crowds.
+For whatever reason, my love of a one-stop shop for celebrating pop culture franchises I adore is countered by the severe social anxiety and near fear of crowds that have plagued me most of my life.
 Same thing happens at theme parks.
-Even concerts have proven difficult at times.
+Even concerts have proven difficult.

-I feel like the logical thing would be to just avoid those situations.
+The logical thing would be to just avoid those situations.
 Don't go into crowded places and the crowds can't make it feel like everything is caving in on you, right?
-But then I 'd just end up never going anywhere, which, while less expensive, isn't much fun either.
+But then I'd just end up never going anywhere, which, while less expensive, isn't much fun either.

 Note that I'm not a doctor, nor do I play one on TV.
 Just sharing what works for me in hopes that it might scale for some of you out there.